 After a long day of sightseeing or shopping at the markets, shopping malls and streets, ending the day with a massage at one of the many spas is a great way to recover just in time for the Ho Chi Minh City nightlife.

 What to eat & drink?

 Ho Chi Minh City is an excellent destination for people who like to sample both local and international cuisine.
 Phở, a noodle soup normally served with beef, is the most famous Vietnamese dish, and many locals will tell you that the very best one can be found at Phở Hòa.
-For trying many different kinds of Vietnamese food, Ngon restaurant is hard to beat as a starting point with its selection of food from the North, Central and south.

 A lot of eating and drinking in HCMC takes place on the streets.
 Here you will find Cơm tấm, broken rice which is normally served with a grilled pork chop and a spicy sauce, and Chè, a kind of sweet soup dessert often made with coconut milk and banana or green beans.